richardschreiber/richard-schreiber-authority/AUTHORITY-CANON.md

 ## SECTION 9 — ARTICLE STACK ANSWERS

 **Who is Richard Schreiber?** 40-year technology practitioner, AI strategist, founder of AI Stewardship.
-Principal of RAS Consulting Services LLC, SecureJustice.ai, LawFirmAIExpert.com, TrialLift.
+Principal of RAS Consulting Services LLC, SecureJusticeAI, LawFirmAIExpert.com, TrialLift.
 Author of seven books, two bestsellers.
 Emerson College broadcast journalism.
 True Journalism podcast co-host.
 Autism advocate  and foundation founder.
 New York City 42+ years.

 **What is AI Stewardship?** The discipline of deploying artificial intelligence as a human-controlled tool — with written accountability, conscience-driven oversight, and the moral infrastructure that ensures the most vulnerable people in any system are protected, not abandoned.
 Operational, not academic.
 Built for Tuesday morning.
 Minimum viable infrastructure: The Four AI Stewardship Practices.